Y2K (2024 film)

-Y2K is a 2024 American teen-apocalypse-science-fiction-horror comedy-adventure film directed by Kyle Mooney and written by Mooney and Evan Winter.
-It stars Jaeden Martell, Rachel Zegler, Julian Dennison, The Kid Laroi, Lachlan Watson, Daniel Zolghadri, Mason Gooding, Lauren Balone, Eduardo Franco, and Fred Durst.
+Y2K is a 2024 American horror comedy film directed by Kyle Mooney and written by Mooney and Evan Winter.
+It stars Jaeden Martell, Rachel Zegler, Julian Dennison, The Kid Laroi, and Fred Durst, with Lachlan Watson, Daniel Zolghadri, Mason Gooding, Lauren Balone, and Eduardo Franco appearing in supporting roles.
 It follows a group of high school students who attempt to survive when the year 2000 problem causes all technology worldwide to gain sentience and turn against humanity.

 Y2K had its world premiere at South by Southwest on March 9, 2024, and was released theatrically in the United States by A24 on December 6.
 The film received mixed reviews from critics and grossed $4.5 million.

 Plot

-In 1999, best friends Eli and Danny discuss plans for New Year's Eve while their parents are out.
-Eli has a crush on his classmate Laura, but is too nervous to talk to her despite Danny's encouragement to kiss her at midnight.
-They watch as Laura and her friends Trevor, Madison, and Raleigh steal some alcohol and decide to crash a party held by Soccer Chris, who is also interested in Laura.
-While partying, Eli watches in dismay as Chris and Laura kiss at midnight until the power suddenly goes out.
+In 1999, best friends Eli and Danny discuss plans for New Year's Eve.
+Eli has a crush on his classmate Laura, and Danny encourages him to kiss her at midnight.
+They join Laura and her friends Trevor, Madison, and Raleigh at a party held by Soccer Chris, who is also interested in Laura.
+At midnight, Eli watches in dismay as Chris and Laura kiss until the power suddenly goes out.

-As a student is found dead with a piece of a fan lodged in his head, a toy car arrives on its own and burns Trevor's face with a hairspray can and lighter, killing him.
-The terrified partygoers realize that all technology has become sentient and attempt to leave, but many of them are gruesomely killed.
+As a student is found dead with a piece of a fan lodged in his head, a toy car moves on its own and kills Trevor by burning his face with a hairspray can and lighter.
+The terrified partygoers realize that all electrical devices have become autonomous and hostile.
+They attempt to leave, but many are gruesomely killed.
 In the ensuing chaos, a VCR smashes Madison's head with a VHS tape, Chris' head is melted by a microwave, and a Tamagotchi drills through Raleigh's head.
 Eli, Danny, and Laura escape with juvenile delinquents Farkas, CJ, and Ash, but Danny is fatally impaled by a blade and Farkas dies when he hits the ground while attempting to be cool on his skates.

-The group go to an old mill without electricity, while the sentient machines kill several residents throughout the town.
+The group go to an old mill without electricity, while the machines kill several residents throughout the town.
 They also find VHS store clerk Garrett and Laura's ex-boyfriend Jonas, and learn the threat is a collective consciousness of all electronic devices worldwide planning to enslave humanity.
 Laura successfully creates a kill code to shut down the algorithm, now dubbing itself the "Amalgamation", but a computer attacks her.
 Eli douses it in water, shutting it down.
 The group is then cornered by the Amalgamation, who is using electronics to make itself bigger.
 Garrett tries to fend it off, but is decapitated.
 The group hide in a portable toilet and ride it down a hill.
 They take refuge in the VHS store and meet musician Fred Durst, whom they encourage to join.